 Both C and C++ are general-purpose programming languages.
 In fact, C++ is a descendant of C, which means they share some features.
-However, over the last few years, C vs. C++ has become a hot topic because these programming languages started to differentiate more and more.
+However, over the last few years, C VS C++ has become a hot topic because these programming languages started to differ more and more.

 Additionally, detecting bugs and other issues in the C++ code is easier than in C since C does not offer exceptions.
 The term exception refers to problems that appear while the program runs.
 In C++, the exception handling is a way to separate a portion of code and review it.